-Notwithstanding the above limits, commitments for construction contracts with respect to new school construction or new additions to existing schools with a value in excess of \$1,000,000 will be approved by the Board of Trustees.
+Notwithstanding the above limits, commitments for construction contracts with respect to new school construction or new additions to existing schools with a value in excess of \$2,000,000, as well as all purchase or divesting of property will be approved by the Board of Trustees.
 A superintendent may further delegate the signing authority, subject to the following limits, with the understanding that the superintendent remains responsible and accountable for expenditures and commitments made.

-Title Maximum authorized amount

-Managers Up to \$50,000

-Other management staff and

-school principals and vice-principals Up to \$25,000

-Administrative Assistants Up to \$10,000

-(where a P.O. is present)

-Administrative Assistants Up to \$1,000
+Title: Maximum Authorized Amount: Managers Up to \$50,000 Other management staff and school principals and vice-principals Up to \$25,000 Administrative Assistants (where a P.O. is present) Up to \$10,000 Administrative Assistants (where no P.O. is present) Up to \$1,000

-(where no P.O. is present)